 Q: I have been married for three years now and only recently I got to know that my wife has been sharing our bedroom secrets with my best friend.
 I had introduced them two years ago, and I’m not sure when they started discussing all this.
 I was left embarrassed in our friends circle when my best friend mockingly spilt, one of my secrets.
 How should I deal with both of them?

 So your wife, with all her good intentions, might have made a poor choice in the friend she chose.
-It is understandable that you feel hurt and confused.
+Understandably, you feel hurt and confused.
 Your feelings being valid, now we can talk about the probable course of action you can take.

 While being politely assertive, communicate your understanding of what sexual privacy mean to you, and that you would appreciate it if she spoke to you or a counsellor if she needs something addressed or just vent her feelings.
-Talk about how hurt you felt when the aforementioned friend caught you off guard.
+Talk about how to hurt you felt when the friend, as mentioned earlier, caught you off guard.

 You can also have a conversation in private with the friend and see if you can communicate the confusion and hurt you felt.
 Remember channelizing the frustration and annoyance you feel with your wife at him, and vice–versa, will not help at all.
 Coming across as threatened will not help one bit.
 I wish you all the peace and skills required to deal with this situation.